 It’s not uncommon for new hires to lose a little “fire” for their new position as they drown in paper forms and emails.
 By automating and standardizing your onboarding workflow, new hires won’t get so overwhelmed with the process.
 When you automate HR, you help your organization empower your new hires by fast-tracking their journey to starting their new positions.

 Complexity is the enemy to HR, especially if your company operates in more than one location.
 Standardizing your HR processes reduces complexity and accelerates and streamlines process completion.

 For example, when you onboard new employees, automation reduces the steps to complete the process since employees fill out the forms digitally.
 In addition, repetitive fields (name, address) can be automatically synced across multiple documents, reducing the likelihood of errors.

 If you operate your business in multiple locations yet one location operates with lower process costs than yours, how can you measure what’s working and what isn’t—and why?
-With manual processes, this is a difficult venture and hardly reliable as it requires making assumptions and relying on guess work, instead of looking at real data.
+With manual processes, this is hardly reliable as it requires making assumptions and relying on guess work, instead of looking at real data.

 With a cloud-based HR workflow automation solution, analytics and metrics are easy to track—and they’re reliable.
 View which processes are working and which ones need improvement—and understand exactly WHY they are performing the way they are.